Get the Facts: My Accomplishments for Wisconsin

 Finally, working with Senator Charles Grassley, we warned Americans of the foreign financial entanglements of Hunter Biden and the rest of President Biden’s family.
 The weak actions President Biden has taken regarding Russia and China only increase suspicions that one of Hunter Biden’s business partners, Tony Bobulinski, was correct when he said Joe Biden was “compromised.”

 In addition to all these accomplishments as U.S. Senator, my work with Pastor Jerome Smith in establishing and operating the Joseph Project is perhaps most dear to my heart.
 This program has helped transform the lives of hundreds of people who were on the wrong path but decided to commit themselves to success.
 Unfortunately, Pastor Smith is no longer with us, but the Joseph Project, together with his legacy of tough love and bountiful compassion, lives on.

 I have documented the above accomplishments (many of which I have detailed in other “Just the Truth” columns), not to brag and pat myself on the back, but because our nation is in peril and not allowing Democrats to take over this U.S. Senate seat is crucial.
 Elections are about choosing, but that choice should be made with accurate and truthful information.
 Currently, Democrats and their allies in the media are falsely attacking me, and engaging in the politics of personal destruction.
-I have already been outspent $17 million to $4 million.
-If we have any chance of winning the election, I will need to close that gap and get the truth out.
+I have already had $70 million spent against me.
+If we have any chance of winning the election, I will need to close the gap on spending and get the truth out.